-Toss this simple, uncooked sauce of ripe garden tomatoes, basil, parsley and fresh mozzarella with your favorite cut of pasta to make a deliciously satisfying meatless dinner.
+Toss this simple, uncooked sauce of fresh, ripe tomatoes, basil, parsley and fresh mozzarella with your favorite cut of pasta for an easy meatless dinner.

 - 1-1/2 tablespoons balsamic vinegar